Updated July 23, 2020

 In the Hand and to the Eye

-Ergonomically, both Program Pentaxes feel pretty good in my hands.
+Ergonomically, both Program Pentaxes feel pretty good in my medium-small hands.
 The fingergrip is one of the best among their contemporaries and makes either of them more comfortable and less cramped-feeling for me (YMMV :-) than the ME super (which is basically the same size, but without that grip it takes more effort to hold onto).
 They both feel nice and solid (again when comparing them to their contemporaries, just don't expect Spotmatic-levels of build-quality ;-)).
-The lower magnification viewfinders are definitely nicer for eyeglass wearers, and are nice and bright so focusing is still excellent if not as immersive an experience as in the ME super, for example.
-The LCDs can fall victim to bleeding and fading (like any other LCD-equipped SLR from this era), although every one I have come across has been just fine.
+The lower magnification viewfinders are definitely nicer for eyeglass wearers, and are nice and bright so focusing is still excellent if not as immersive an experience as in the ME super.
+The LCDs can fall victim to bleeding and fading (like any other LCD-equipped SLR from this era), although every one I have come across has been just fine, so far.
 But make sure to check them out before putting your money down.
 The Seiko shutters are great in these cameras, they retain accuracy far better than Spotties (which I love, by the way, but need calibration more often, especially if they have sat for a long time).

 So is a Super Program or Program Plus for you?
 Well, if you can live with push button shutter speed adjustments (perhaps you were considering an ME super, which is also a great choice), and are an eyeglass wearer - the Program brothers might just be a better choice and they will give you DOF preview, to boot.
 Program was viewed as a gimmick by "serious" photographers when it was introduced and well into the '80s.
 However, once Nikon stuck it in the F4 in 1988, it has never been absent from any pro SLR and has been tweaked to be even more flexible (shiftable Program, etc.).
 Not a few pros use it today, when the situation calls for it.
 But how far is too far when it comes to automation?
 Well fresh from 1983 (when the Super Program debuted ;-)):